DSIN-INSA-Strasbourg/Hermes/plugins/clients/usersgroups_adpypsrp/README.md

     Groups:
       AuthType: "<ADAuthType>"
-      # Credential: "<PSCredential>" # Useless : Specifies the user account credentials to use to perform this task
+      # Credential: "<PSCredential>" # Useless: Specifies the user account credentials to use to perform this task
       Description: "<String>"
       DisplayName: "<String>"
       GroupCategory: "<ADGroupCategory>"